dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 status is maintained in persistent storage, therefore changing the lock status can make a page dirty.
 Oracle overcomes this issue in two ways.
-Firstly, it uses a multi-version system that does not required read locks.
+Firstly, it uses a multi-version system that does not require read locks.
 Thus, locks are used only for updates, and since updates cause database pages to be touched anyway, using a lock status byte does not pose a problem.
 Secondly, Oracle avoids updating the lock status byte when locks are released, by using